zaifahijas2605/sql-data-warehouse-project/README.md

 - **Data Quality:** Clean and resolve inconsistencies
 - **Integration:** Combine data into a unified model
 - **Scope:** Use only the latest dataset (no historization)
-- **Documentation:** Provide clear and structured data model documentation
+- **Documentation:**  Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---